Stay up-to date with OJEE News

 • Total duration of exam is 2 hours.

-OJEE Admit Card releases in online mode, on the official website.
-Candidates are required to download two copies of the OJEE 2022 admit card.
-To download the admit card, candidates have to enter the application number and date of birth.
+The OJEE Admit Card will issue in online mode on the official website.
+Candidates will be required to download two copies of the OJEE 2024 admit card.
+To download the admit card of a special OJEE MBA, candidates will have to enter the application number and date of birth.
 The admit card will carry information related to the candidate’s name, paper, date of birth, gender, test centre name category, etc.

 In case there is an error in OJEE admit card, candidates should contact the officials immediately after taking a printout of the same.
 Candidates have to submit one copy of admit card duly signed by the invigilator.
 The other one should be retained by the candidates till the completion of the admission process.

 - Two copies of admit card